meken/cloud-hackathons/hacks/adk-intro/README.md

 - You can use `adk web` UI to view the agents involved and inspect the session state (to verify that everything works as expected).
 - TODO proxy Cloud Run service

+## Challenge 7: Acting Agents

+### Introduction

+The agent's abilities have so far been mostly limited to data retrieval and analysis; there's no transaction, no update, no ACTion.
+Agents in general will take action, beyond *retrieving data from other systems* to provide much better value to the user.
+You should think of agents that *do things* such as sending emails, updating CRMs, placing work orders, approving requests, and so on.
+Although in the previous challenge we've already dealt with an agent that does something (sending a signal), we're going to create a more concrete example in this challenge.

+### Description

+Create a new agent `update_availability_agent` that uses a tool to update the availability information of the chosen hero in the database and add it to the `dispatcher_agent` sequence as the last one.

+### Success Criteria

+- The Agent runs all the agents in sequence and updates the availability of the chosen hero as the last step.
+- The changes have been pushed to the remote Git repository.

+### Learning Resources

+TODO

+### Tips

+- Cloud Shell has a CLI client for `sqlite3` databases, which you can use to verify that everything works as expected.